Bury F.C.

 Bury won promotion at the end of the 1973–74 campaign and remained in the Third Division until 1979–80.
-In 1995, Stan Ternent took over as team manager.
-He led the team back to the second tier for the first time in 28 years after securing two consecutive promotions in 1995–96 and 1996–97.
+Under manager Martin Dobson, Bury won promotion back to Division Three in 1984–85.
+In 1990 and 1991, the club qualified for the Third Division playoffs, but were then relegated in 1992.
+In 1995, Stan Ternent became team manager, leading the team back to the second tier for the first time in 28 years after securing two consecutive promotions in 1995–96 and 1996–97.
 The club stayed there for just two seasons before being relegated twice in four seasons.
 They secured promotion out of League Two in 2010–11.
 After that, Bury switched between Leagues One and Two, being twice relegated (in 2012–13 and 2017–18) and twice promoted (in 2014–15 and 2018–19).
 Bury finished the 2018–19 season as runners-up in League Two, earning promotion to League One for the 2019–20 season.
-However, the club was unable to begin the season because of longstanding financial difficulties, and was expelled from the Football League.
+However, the club was unable to begin the season because of longstanding financial difficulties, and was expelled from the Football League on 27 August 2019.

 In November 2020, the club was placed into administration.
-In February 2022, Bury fans' group Est.1885 completed the purchase of Gigg Lane from the administrator and announced that they have acquired the trading name, history and memorabilia of Bury FC.
+In February 2022, Bury fans' group Est.1885 completed the purchase of Gigg Lane from the administrator and announced that they had acquired the trading name, history and memorabilia of Bury FC.
 After the sale was completed, efforts began to bring professional football back to Bury.
-In October 2022 supporters were urged to vote in a poll regarding a potential amalgamation of the Bury Football Club Supporters' Society (who own Gigg Lane and the "Bury FC" trading name) and the Shakers Community Society (who own a separate phoenix club called Bury AFC).
-If the merger was agreed, a new society - The Football Supporters' Society of Bury - would be formed, based at Gigg Lane, while Bury AFC would change its playing name to Bury Football Club.
-However, the proposals failed to reach the required 66% threshold from both societies, and a second poll was organised in early 2023.
+In October 2022 supporters were urged to vote in a poll regarding a potential amalgamation of the Bury Football Club Supporters' Society (who owned Gigg Lane and the "Bury FC" trading name) and the Shakers Community Society (who owned phoenix club Bury AFC).
+The proposals initially failed to reach the required 66% threshold from both societies, but, on 5 May 2023, the merger of both societies was approved following a second poll.
+Bury AFC adopted the Bury FC playing name ahead of the 2023–24 season and returned to Gigg Lane, following the Football Association's approval on 5 June 2023.
+Upon merging, the two team's histories were combined—retroactively counting Bury AFC's seasons as seasons for Bury FC.